Graceville railway station

 Graceville railway station is a heritage-listed railway station at 110 Long Street, Graceville, City of Brisbane, Queensland, Australia.
 It is on the Main line, serving the suburb of Graceville.
 It was designed by John Sidney Egan and Jan Kral and built from 1958 to 1959 by Railways Department.
 It was added to the Queensland Heritage Register on 12 June 2009.

 Services

-Graceville is served by City network services operating from Nambour, Caboolture, Kippa-Ring and Bowen Hills to Springfield Central, Ipswich and Rosewood.
+Graceville is served by Citytrain network services operating from Nambour, Caboolture, Kippa-Ring and Bowen Hills to Springfield Central, Ipswich and Rosewood.